 If you’re looking for a storehouse of professional contacts with whom you can instantly connect, then your search stops at the alumni association – a large database to connect with your old classmates for professional growth and bonding.
 As you all have one thing in common, things move really fast.
-Alumni network acts as a catalyst for building professional and personal relationships.
+The alumni network acts as a catalyst for building professional and personal relationships.

 2) Ask for advice

-Alumni network can act as an advice shoppe.
+The alumni network can act as an advice shoppe.
 Whether you are looking for startup advice or hiring an attorney or procuring raw material for your factory or hiring someone for a freelance job, reach out to the alumni groups to post the information and get some instant advice.
 As the network grows by adding people from various walks of life, the diversity of the group adds weight to the heap of actionable pieces of advice.

 3) Mentor or get mentored